JumpTask logo

 Becoming a technical support specialist is one of the best jobs for introverts, as you solve real-world problems via email or chat.
 You need to have analytical thinking and clear communication to solve problems.

-Expect to earn around $22 per hour in the U.S. You can advance to senior roles such as technical support engineer, and significantly increase your salary.
-Also, this career provides opportunities to enter new positions such as IT project manager, information security analyst, and others.
+Expect to earn around $24 per hour in the U.S. You can advance to senior roles such as technical support engineer, and significantly increase your salary.
+Also, this career provides opportunities to enter new positions such as IT project manager, information security analyst, and others jobs.

 Your primary duties include: